Blog

 In other countries like Brazil and Mexico, 13th-month payments are required by law, and the employer must pay them out sometime in December, unless stated differently in the employment contract.

-Although the concept may seem foreign and confusing to US-based businesses, once you understand how to calculate 13th-month pay, it’s fairly easy to run your international payroll.
+Although the concept may seem foreign and confusing to US-based businesses, once you understand how to compute 13th-month pay, it’s fairly easy to run your international payroll.

 In most countries, 13th-month pay is equal to one month of an employee’s base pay.
 It should not include employee allowances, night shift differentials, and other monetary benefits.
 If an employee has not worked a full calendar year, simply divide their annual base salary by 12 and voila: An employee that earns $48,000 annually would receive a $4,000 bonus during the financial year.

 In some countries, some or all of an employee's 13th-month pay is exempt from taxes.
-In the Philippines, for instance, the amount that is limited from taxes is limited.
-Before expanding in countries with 13 month pay, it is extremely important to understand the tax laws that govern the country you’re planning to pay employees in.
-Simplify the process and reduce stress of international hiring and expansion. by opting for Justworks' global EOR services.
+Calculating 13th-month pay in the Philippines for instance, the amount that is withheld from taxes is limited.
+Before expanding in countries with 13th-month pay, it is extremely important to understand the tax laws that govern the country you’re planning to pay employees in.
+Simplify the process and reduce stress of international hiring and expansion by partnering with Justworks and using our global employer of record services to avoid any confusion.

 Every salaried employee in countries that offer 13th-month pay are entitled to this bonus, including: